 There is no alternative to this effort until societies take pluralism to heart.
 Departure from this path will only lead to its opposite where nationalism becomes a secondary equation and people are judged by their ideologies and ethnicity, which will lead to polarized societies where discrimination, in all its forms, is widespread.
 This can only obstruct intellectual growth and lead to isolation.
-In this environment, participation in the growth and progress

-In the course of many peoples' pursuit of of the nation and the reaping of its rewards is transformed from a guaranteed right to an uncertain privilege.
+In this environment, participation in the growth and progress wards is transformed from a guaranteed right to an uncertain privilege.
 In addition, leadership and rule become the right of one ethnicity over another, and democracy loses its meaning as it becomes a means of control and exclusion.
-Moreover, culture is sacrificed to the demands and aims of autocracy instead of being the vessel of diverse opinions and
+Moreover, culture is sacrificed to the demands and aims of autocracy instead of being the vessel of diverse opinions and ideas.

 Regardless of strength, no such nation can withstand the negative impacts of globalization.
-Any state that has not strengthened its national base through pluralism and diversity, and which has created internal conflicts while facing external pressures, will face a difficult exis-
+Any state that has not strengthened its national base through pluralism and diversity, and which has created internal conflicts while facing external pressures, will face a difficult existence